-Any person desiring to know whether or not a proposed activity or an area is subject to this bylaw may in writing request a determination from the Commission.
-Such a Request for Determination of Applicability (RDA) or Abbreviated Notice of Resource Area Delineation (ANRAD) filed under the Act shall include information and plans as required by the Wetlands Protection Act (G.L.
+Any person desiring to determine if the resource area boundary lines delineated in the field and shown on plans are accurate may in writing request a determination from the Commission.
+(It is the applicant's responsibility to determine the location of wetlands on site or in the vicinity of the subject work.)
+Such an Abbreviated Notice of Resource Area Delineation (ANRAD) filed under the Act shall include information and plans as required by the Massachusetts Wetlands Protection Act (MG.L.
 Ch.
-131 §40), Wetland Regulations (310 CMR 10.00), and as specified in the regulations of the Commission.
+131 §40) and related Massachusetts DEP Wetland Regulations (310 CMR 10.00) and the information required by these Town of Leicester Regulations.
+Applications shall include the following: